-Configure the VM to boot from the RHEL 8 Beta Binary DVD .iso file that you downloaded earlier.
+Configure the VM to boot from the RHEL 8 Binary DVD .iso file that you downloaded earlier.
 In the VM’s settings, under Storage, select the optical drive under the IDE controller.
 Then, use the CD icon drop down menu on the right to select Choose Virtual Optical Disk File.

 Optional VM configuration:

 The default networking choice NAT is the easiest to use, but you will not be able to access services such as ssh or http running on the RHEL VM from the host or the network.
 However, you can define port forwards in the Advanced section under the network adapter configuration to provide access.

 For example, in order to use ssh, define a port forward from Host Port 2222 to Guest Port 22.
 This will allow you to use ssh on the host machine by using port 2222:

 $ ssh -p 2222 root@localhost